 In order to carry out this processing operation DG INTPA D1 may collect the following categories of personal data:

-- Contact details (telephone number, mobile telephone number, fax number, postal address, company and department, country of residence, IP address, etc.) (If mentioned in the e-mail).
+- Contact details (telephone number, mobile telephone number, fax number, postal address, company and department, etc.) (If voluntarily mentioned in the e-mail);

 5. How long do we keep your personal data ?

-DG INTPAkeeps your personal data for the time necessary to fulfil the purpose of collection or further processing, namely for responding to any queries.
-Any messages and emails will be deleted at the latest 6 months after their creation and will only be kept longer if further follow-up is necessary.
+DG INTPAkeeps your personal data for the time necessary to fulfil the purpose of collection or further processing, namely for responding to any queries/requests for information.
+Any messages and emails will be deleted at the latest 6 months after their reception based on the automated email deletion ("clean-up") rule announced in January 2015 by the Secretary General of the European Commission as part of the EC Document Management and e-mail retention policies, and will only be kept longer if further follow-up in relation to the first query is necessary.

 6. How do we protect and safeguard your personal data ?